• Digital Nomad Resources

 The one good thing about getting the train to Laos is the easy border crossing experience.
 The Thai immigration checkpoint is at the end of the platform that the train from Bangkok arrives on.

 The connecting train to Laos is timed to depart after the Bangkok train arrives.
-There is a 45 minute space between trains so there is plenty of time to get your ticket and clear immigration.
-When I got the train the Bangkok train was running late, so Laos train was also an hour late.
+There is a 45-minute space between trains so there is plenty of time to get your ticket and clear immigration.
+When I got the train the Bangkok train was running late, so the Laos train was also an hour late.

 There are two third-class carriages for this shuttle train, operated by Thai State Railways (Laos currently has no railway of its own).

-The train crosses the Mekong over the Friendship Bridge, which is closed for traffic when the train is on the bridge.
+The train crosses the Mekong over the Friendship Bridge, which is closed to traffic when the train is on the bridge.

 Welcome to Laos!

-The total journey takes 8 minutes for the 4km journey, and you have just traversed the entire length of railway in Laos.
+The total journey takes 8 minutes for the 4km journey.

 The minivan dropped us off on Quai Fa Ngum, which is the main road closest to the river in Vientiane.
 If you have booked a hotel in central Vientiane you can walk from here (it’s a small city!)